Shikao Suga: With other singers and singer-songwriters for radio, TV, and other commercial campaigns

 In 2009 he was part of the 20th anniversary celebrations of radio station FM802.
 He was involved in the FM802 x Docomo campaign collaboration song Oh!
 Radio, written by Kiyoshiro Imawano (which was to be his last), as part of the special unit called Radio Soul 20.
 The group consisted of musicians Mao Abe, HY, Shigeru Kishida (Quruli), Shikao Suga, Bonnie Pink, Daisuke Yamamori (Rock'A'Trench), Sho Wada (Triceratops).
 The song aired April that year.

 In 2015 he was part of the FM802 X Tsutaya Access! spring campaign, writing the song that was to be the campaign song, 「Music Train 春の魔術師」(Music Train ~ Haru no Majutsushi).
-Sugar & The Radio Fire is the special unit made to sing the song, and it consisted of musicians Shikao Suga, Sakurako Ohara, Yohei Kawakami (Alexandros), Kosuke Saito (Unison Square Garden), Maguro Taniguchi (Kana-Boon), Haruna (Scandal), Tatsuya Mitsumura (Nico Touches the Walls), Ryota Yamamura (Flumpool).
+Sugar & The Radio Fire is the special unit made to sing the song, and it consisted of musicians Shikao Suga, Sakurako Ohara, Yoohei Kawakami (Alexandros), Kosuke Saito (Unison Square Garden), Maguro Taniguchi (Kana-Boon), Haruna (Scandal), Tatsuya Mitsumura (Nico Touches the Walls), Ryota Yamamura (Flumpool).
 Song aired from March 1 to May 31 that year.

 In 2018, he returns as part of the FM802 x Tsutaya Access!
 Spring campaign as a singer, this time as part of the special unit Radio Bestsellers, with the song 「栞」(Shiori), written by Ozaki Sekaikan (CreepHyp).
 Radio Bestsellers was made up by musicians Aimyon, Sekaikan Ozaki (CreepHyp), Kenta Kataoka (Sumika), Gen (04 Limited Sazabys), Kosuke Saito (Unison Square Garden), Shikao Suga.

 In 2019 he collaborated with Takeshi Kobayashi for Tokyo Metro's "Find my Tokyo" campaign in writing the song (「ぼくの街に遊びにきてよ」, Boku no machi ni asobi ni kite yo) for its (「雑司が谷_ひと工夫が散りばめられた街」篇, Zōshigaya _ hito kufū ga chiribamerareta machi hen) version.
 He also appears in a cameo in the video for the ad.